cunicu/gont/website/docs/introduction/definitions.md

 ## Gont and Namespaces

--   for each *node*:
+-   For each *node*:
-    -   a separate network namespace
+    -   A separate network namespace
-    -   a separate uts namespace
+    -   A separate UTS namespace
-        -   for a unique hostname within each *node*
+        -   For a unique hostname within each *node*
--   for each *network*:
+-   For each *network*:
-    -   a separate mount namespace
+    -   A separate mount namespace
-        -   for a unique `/etc/hosts` files between *networks*
+        -   For a unique `/etc/hosts` files between *networks*